Linaro/lava/doc/pipeline-server.rst

    at any time without affecting currently running jobs or requiring any changes or restarts at the other end of the connection.
-There are no other connections required between the slave and the master and the outgoing request from the slave is initiated by the slave, so it should be possible for the slave to be behind a local firewall, as long as the relevant ports are open for outgoing traffic. i.e. the slave pulls from the master, the master cannot push to the slave.
+There are no other connections required between the slave and the master and the outgoing request from the slave is initiated by the slave, so it is possible for the slave to be behind a local firewall, as long as the relevant ports are open for outgoing traffic. i.e. the slave pulls from the master, the master cannot push to the slave.
+(This does then mean that a :term:`hacking session` would be restricted to those with access through such a firewall.)

 .. _installing_pipeline_worker: